cara-tm/pat_body_tweets/README.md

     <txp:pat_body_tweets_live id="" account="" label="" popup="" info="" tooltip="" position="" top="" right="" bottom="" color="" style="" />

-Important note: you must wrap the content where you want to apply this plugin feature into `<div id="">`, and set the `id` attribute accordingly.
+Important note: you must wrap the content where you want to apply this plugin feature into a `<div id=""> ... </div>`, and set the `id` attribute of the plugin accordingly.

 ## Attributes